 It’s never an enjoyable experience to fire an employee, but it’s important to know how to do it right to protect your business.
 That includes learning about “cause for termination,” or “termination for cause.”

-However, you may have an employee who is part of a union.
-If so, they would likely have a contract preventing you from legally firing them without proving cause for termination.
-This means your team member’s behavior is so detrimental to your business that you can no longer keep them employed.
+If you have an employee who is part of a union, for example, they would likely have a contract preventing you from legally firing them without proving cause for termination.
+This means your team member’s behavior must be so severe or harmful to your business that you can no longer keep them employed.

 What is termination for cause?